guswawan/guswawan/README.md

 ### Hi everyone, I'm [Agus](https://guswawan.github.io/)! 👋

 I'm a Frontend Developer also very curious guy that love digital experiments in creative industries with 2 years experience in the latest tech stack.
-Main Tech Stack NextJS, MaterialUI, Javascript.
+Main Tech Stack NextJS, MaterialUI, Javascript, TailwindCSS.

 Apart from having experience in software development, In my idle time, I like to write on my personal blog about anything I am thinking about.